cswclui/katacoda-scenarios-1/12factor-003/step03.md

 ## Objective
-The objective of this lesson is to demonstrate how use and manage enternal dependencies over multiple versions in order to make an applications flexible, scalable and easier to change.
+The objective of this lesson is to demonstrate how use and manage enternal configurations over multiple versions in order to make an applications flexible, scalable and easier to change.

-In this lab we're going to compare two version of the lab's demonstration application to learn how control application change using dependency mamagement.
+In this lab we're going to compare two version of the lab's demonstration application to learn how control configuration changes across multiple versions.

 ## Steps